rtedpro-cpu/dockermox/vmbr0/README.md

-As of writing this (11/12/2024-DD-MM-YEAR)
+Actual vmbr0 Networking support

-I have made the vmbr0 work without needing the proxnet service
+Here is how to do it.

-Stop the proxnet service inside container (b3 only)
+Stop the proxnet service inside container (8.3b3 only)
 ```bash
 docker exec -it proxmoxve systemctl stop proxnet.timer
 ```